How To Create an Invoice (Plus, Get Our FREE Invoice Template)

 Here, I’ll show you how to create your own invoice template using some of the most popular tools on the market.
 Plus, Simply Business has a FREE invoice template to download.

-Send it out to clients to request payments — or use it as an example to help you design your own invoice.
+You can send it out to clients to request payments — or use it as an example to help you design your own invoice.

 Free Template Download